dotnet/AspNetCore.Docs/aspnetcore/blazor/images.md

 * Accesses the <xref:Microsoft.AspNetCore.Components.Forms.InputFileChangeEventArgs.File> which is an <xref:Microsoft.AspNetCore.Components.Forms.IBrowserFile>.
 * Requests an image file from the specified <xref:Microsoft.AspNetCore.Components.Forms.IBrowserFile>, and resizes it to 250 pixels by 250 pixels.
 * Opens a <xref:System.IO.Stream> to read the `resizedImage`
 * Wrap the `resizedImage` <xref:System.IO.Stream> in a <xref:Microsoft.JSInterop.DotNetStreamReference>, which allows streaming the image data to the client.
-* Invoke `setImageUsingStreaming`, which is a JavaScript function that accepts the data on the client.
-The `setImageUsingStreaming` function is shown later in this article.
+* Invokes `setImageUsingStreaming`, which is a JavaScript function that accepts the data on the client.
+The `setImageUsingStreaming` function is shown in the prior section.

-Note, the `setImageUsingStreaming` JavaScript function is detailed in the prior section.

 ## Additional resources